 "We usually had our own plane.
 And if we didn’t have our own plane, we would go find a plane. (laughs) It could be Las Vegas one night…and it could be Richmond the next night.
 I have so many stories about that idiot…that maniac!

-“I woke up one night in the Sheraton Hotel – Ric and I are butt-assed naked, and he’s in one end, and I’m in the other, and there are bodies lying all over, and I don’t remember what happened that night… (laughs)
+"I woke up one night in the Sheraton Hotel – Ric and I are [in the buff], and he’s in one end, and I’m in the other, and there are bodies lying all over, and I don’t remember what happened that night… (laughs)

 "We started off living next door to each other.